copsTvFan/cops-episode-guide/readme.md

 - can be collaboratively edited (feel free to contribute!)
 - can be cloned using a single command (`git clone`) for easy archival

+## Goals

+For every episode:

+1. List all call descriptions so that people can easily identify episodes (e.g. by searching for "4:00 PM Property Theft")
+2. List all featured officers so people can easily find all episodes with a certain officer.

+## Help improve this guide

 This is still a work in progress.
-I would like to add all segments for all episodes, as well as all officer names.
-You can edit this guide via [pull requests](https://github.com/copsTvFan/cops-episode-guide/pulls) or by just using the GitHub website (not git knowledge is required).
+You can edit this guide via [pull requests](https://github.com/copsTvFan/cops-episode-guide/pulls) or by just using the GitHub website (no git knowledge is required).
 Emails are also welcome (`copsTvFan` *at* `protonmail.com`), especially if you have VHS tapes of the show -- I am missing several episodes.